SPEAR-1: Scaling Beyond Robot Demonstrations via 3D Understanding: Discussion and Limitations

 \section{Discussion and Limitations}

-As highlighted by our experimental evaluation, SPEAR-1 achieves state-of-the-art performance in multiple zero-shot robot control scenario, both in simulation and in the real-world.
-Nevertheless, our approach still presents several limitations.
+As highlighted by our experimental evaluation, SPEAR-1 achieves state-of-the-art performance in multiple zero-shot robot control scenarios, both in simulation and in the real-world.
+Nevertheless, our approach has some limitations.
 The proposed 3D VLM pre-training strategy is not well suited for deformable objects or objects with complex shapes.

-Future work could explore the use of different 3D priors to better capture the geometry of such objects.
+Future work could explore the use of different 3D priors such as rotation estimation and collision detection to better capture the geometry of such objects.
 Additionally, the coordinates of the 3D bounding boxes labels computed using MoGe's affine-invariant depth predictions are not in metric space.
 Further investigation is required to analyze the implications of this design choice on downstream performance, as well as to explore how ground truth point cloud labels or state-of-the-art metric-depth estimators could be integrated to help resolve this limitation.

 While we have showed the benefits of 3D VLM pre-training on downstream robot control tasks, the scaling laws relating the latter to the quantity and quality of 3D pre-training data are still not well understood.
 Due to resource and time constraints, we leave this investigation for future work.
 Another limitation of SPEAR-1 is the need to fine-tune on the target embodiment to achieve satisfactory results.
 We plan to explore how to alleviate this requirement in future work.
 It also remains to be seen how well \mname generalizes to orders of magnitude more tasks and environments against models such as $\pi_{0.5}$ trained on significantly more diverse robot data.